Sable (wrestler): Various storylines (2004)

 Sable briefly became a face again when she appeared on the cover of Playboy magazine (March 2004 issue) for the third time in her career.
 On the cover, she appeared with fellow diva Torrie Wilson, making them the first WWE Divas to pose in Playboy together.
 Surrounding the release of the cover, the duo feuded with Raw divas Stacy Keibler and Miss Jackie, even though all four women were faces at the time.
 The two teams squared off at WrestleMania XX in an Interpromotional Tag Team Evening Gown match, but the divas started the match in their underwear, making it more of a lingerie match.
 Sable and Wilson were victorious.
 The change was rumored to have occurred because Sable had suffered damage to her breast implants while weightlifting.

 Following WrestleMania XX, Sable quickly turned heel again and engaged in another short feud with Torrie Wilson.
 The feud culminated at The Great American Bash, where Sable defeated Wilson despite the referee not noticing that one of Wilson's shoulders were not down.
 On the edition of July 1 of SmackDown, Sable was defeated by Wilson in a rematch.
-Sable's final appearance in WWE was on the August 5, 2004 episode of SmackDown! when she, Dawn Marie, and Wilson accompanied Eddie Guerrero to the ring in his lowrider.
+In the July 22, 2004, episode of SmackDown! she competed in a Fatal-4-Way lingerie match, against Wilson, Dawn Marie, and Miss Jackie; but Kurt Angle (in his kayfabe role as WWE’s General Manager) fired all four of them, however all four were re-signed after Angle was fired as General Manager of SmackDown! by Vince McMahon.
+Sable's final appearance in WWE was on the August 5, 2004, episode of SmackDown! when she, Marie, and Wilson accompanied Eddie Guerrero to the ring in his lowrider, mocking Angle, turning face again.
 On August 10, 2004, WWE's official website announced that Sable and WWE had parted ways, this time on good terms.
 Lesnar claimed that she left the company to spend more time with her family.